awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + LogMiner supports table clusters for use by AWS DMS\.
 Binary Reader doesn't\.

 The main advantages of using Binary Reader with AWS DMS include the following:
 + For migrations with a high volume of changes, LogMiner might have some I/O or CPU impact on the computer hosting the Oracle source database\.
-Binary Reader has less chance of having I/O or CPU impact because the archive logs are copied to the replication instance and mined there\.
+Binary Reader has less chance of having I/O or CPU impact because logs are mined directly rather than making multiple database queries\.
 + For migrations with a high volume of changes, CDC performance is usually much better when using Binary Reader compared with using Oracle LogMiner\.
 + Binary Reader supports CDC for LOBs in Oracle version 12c\.
 LogMiner doesn't\.